How to Retire: Must-Know Steps to Prepare for Life After Work

 Housing will be one of your biggest retirement costs, so consider downsizing to a smaller home or moving to an area with a lower cost of living.
 You might also want to think about relocating to a state that does not tax personal income.
 (Just be aware of other tax implications: Texas, for example, has no income tax, but it does have some of the highest property tax rates in the country.)

 Trim unnecessary costs like restaurant meals, cleaning services, unused gym memberships, cable bills, and banking fees.
-Get down to one vehicle rather than two, or move somewhere with good public transit and go without a car.
+Get down to one vehicle rather than two (learn more about the best cars for seniors), or move somewhere with good public transit and go without a car.
 Use senior discounts whenever possible.
 It's essential to live below your means if you hope to retire early.

 Boost your savings rate.